Michael Jackson's Thriller (music video): Makeup and wardrobe

-Choreography

-Jackson created the zombie dance with the choreographer Michael Peters, who had choreographed the "Beat It" video.
-Jackson said his first concern was to create a zombie dance that did not seem comical.
-He and Peters imagined how the zombies would move by making faces in the mirror, incorporating "jazzy" moves, "not too much ballet or whatever".

 Casting

-Landis said directing Jackson was "like dealing with a gifted 10-year-old".
-He described Jackson as "emotionally damaged ...
-He was tortured, but he was happy-go-lucky for a lot of it.
-He worked very hard.
-He really was childlike."

 Thriller was the first time Jackson had interacted with a woman in a video, which Landis described as a "breakthrough".
 Jennifer Beals turned down an offer to play Jackson's girlfriend.
 According to Landis, Ola Ray, a former Playboy Playmate, was cast as she was "crazy for Michael" and had a "great smile".
 Landis encouraged Jackson and Ray to improvise during their scenes, and urged Jackson to act "sexy" and "show virility" for his female fans.
 According to Ray, the chemistry between them was real and they shared "intimate moments" during the shoot.

 Filming

-Thriller was filmed at the Palace Theatre in downtown Los Angeles, the zombie sequence at the junction of Union Pacific Avenue and South Calzona Street in East Los Angeles, and the final house scene at 1345 Carroll Avenue in the Angeleno Heights neighborhood of Echo Park.
+Thriller was filmed at the Palace Theatre in downtown Los Angeles, the junction of Union Pacific Avenue and South Calzona Street in the Boyle Heights neighborhood (for the zombie scene), and 1345 Carroll Avenue in the Angeleno Heights neighborhood of Echo Park (for the final house scene).
 The director of photography was Robert Paynter, who had worked with Landis on Trading Places.
+The zombie dance was choreographed by Michael Peters, who had choreographed the "Beat It" video.

-Entertainment figures including Marlon Brando, Fred Astaire, Rock Hudson and Jackie Kennedy Onassis visited the set.
-Jackson's parents Joseph and Katherine Jackson also visited.
-According to Landis, Michael asked Joseph to be removed; he refused and had to be escorted off the set by police.
-Joseph denied this.
+Landis said directing Jackson was "like dealing with a gifted 10-year-old".
+He described Jackson as "emotionally damaged ...
+He was tortured, but he was happy-go-lucky for a lot of it.
+He worked very hard.
+He really was childlike."
+Entertainment figures including Marlon Brando, Fred Astaire, Rock Hudson and Jackie Kennedy Onassis visited the set, along with Jackson's parents, Joseph and Katherine Jackson.
+According to Landis, Michael asked Joseph to be removed, but he refused and was escorted off the set by police; Joseph denied this.

 Jehovah's Witnesses dispute

-Weeks before the premiere, Jackson, then a Jehovah's Witness, was told by the organization leaders that the film promoted demonology and that he would be excommunicated.
+Weeks before the premiere, Jackson, then a Jehovah's Witness, was told by organization leaders that the music video promoted demonology and that he would be excommunicated.
 Jackson called his assistant, John Branca, and ordered him to destroy the negatives.
 The production team agreed to protect the negatives and locked them in Branca's office.
-Branca mollified Jackson by suggesting they include a disclaimer at the start of the film stating that it did not reflect Jackson's personal convictions.
+Branca mollified Jackson by suggesting they include a disclaimer at the start of the video stating that it did not reflect Jackson's personal convictions.

 In a statement published in Awake!, a magazine published by the Watch Tower Bible and Tract Society of Pennsylvania, Jackson said: "I just intended to do a good, fun short film, not to purposely bring to the screen something to scare people or to do anything bad.
 I want to do what's right.
 I would never do anything like that again."
 He said he had blocked further distribution and promotion of the film where he had been able.
+In 2001, Jackson said he remained a Jehovah's Witness, and the versions of the video on YouTube retains his disclaimer that it "in no way endorses a belief in the occult".
+However, according to multiple sources, Jackson ceased actively participating in church in 1987 after the video controversy.